kuhumcst/pedestal-sp/README.md

 Making a post request to this endpoint will return HTTP status 204 and delete SAML-related information pertaining to the user from the session store of the web service.
 Providing a `RelayState` query parameter will result in a 303 redirect instead, treating the value of the parameter as the requested location.
 This behaviour supports using this endpoint both via an async API call and via regular HTML form submission.

 ### 200 GET `/saml/response`
-Echoes back the SAML response XML received from the IdP during login - or HTTP status 403 when logged out.
+Echoes back the SAML response XML received from the IdP during login—or HTTP status 403 when logged out.
 Serves as example usage of the `restrictions` interceptor chain.

 ### 200 GET `/saml/assertions`
-Echoes back the user assertions contained in the SAML response received from the IdP during login - or HTTP status 403 when logged out.
+Echoes back the user assertions contained in the SAML response received from the IdP during login—or HTTP status 403 when logged out.
 The  assertions are returned as EDN.
 Serves as example usage of the `restrictions` interceptor chain.